Fody/InfoOf/README.md

 <specialChar>  ::= "." | "`"
 ```

-So, if you want to specify a `Dictionary<int, string>`, your typeName would be ``System.Collections.Generic.Dictionary`2<mscorlib|System.Int32,mscorlib|System.String>``.
+To specify a `Dictionary<int, string>`, the typeName would be `System.Collections.Generic.Dictionary``2<mscorlib|System.Int32,mscorlib|System.String>`.

 ### Escape Sequences

 If the following chars are part of your typeName, they will need to be escaped with a "\\": `"\", "<", ">", "|", ","`.

 Also, whitespace is ignored by default, so they also need to be escaped with "\\" if they are part of your typeName.

 ## Why not use Expressions

 It would also be possible to define members and types using a combination of generics and expressions.
 This would allow for intellisense at code time.
 The problem with expressions are as  follows

  1. The conversion of expression to "infoof"s is significantly more complex.
 Making the solution more complex and having a negative impact on compile performance.
-2. Expressions cannot represent non public types or members.
+ 1. Expressions cannot represent non public types or members.
-3. It is difficult to represent all combinations of members using expressions.
+ 1. It is difficult to represent all combinations of members using expressions.

 ## But it is not strong typed